mekaelhs/biodata/README.md

 - 👋 Hi, I’m Mekael
 - 👀 I’m interested in Web or App Development
-- 🌱 I’m currently learning Full Stack Developer
+- 🌱 I’m currently learning Front-End Reactjs at JabarCodingCamp 2021 Batch 1
 - 📫 How to reach me?
 On Instagram @mekaelhs or Twitter @cangkir_kafe

 <!---